Phil Anselmo: Pantera

 In late June, Anselmo was charged with assault following an altercation with a security guard when fans were prevented from getting on stage.
 He was released on $5,000 bail the next day.
 The trial was delayed three times.
 In May 1995, he apologized in court, plead guilty to attempted assault, and was ordered to undergo 100 hours of community service.

 In 1996, Pantera released their eighth studio album, The Great Southern Trendkill.
 Due to growing tensions between Anselmo and the rest of the band, he recorded the vocal tracks for this album in New Orleans, while the other members recorded in Texas.
-In 1997, Pantera released their first and only official live album titled Official Live: 101 Proof.
-This album contained the two new tracks, "I Can't Hide" and "Where You Come From".
-In 2000, Pantera released their ninth and final studio album, Reinventing the Steel.
-After touring to promote the album, Pantera went on hiatus in 2001.
+The latter peaked at number four on the Billboard 200 chart.
+They followed up with their first and only official live album titled Official Live: 101 Proof, featuring two new studio tracks.

+In March 2000, Pantera released their ninth and final studio album, Reinventing the Steel, where it also peaked at number four.
+After touring to promote the album, Anselmo wanted to take a year break off from the group, followed by the September 11 attacks that abruptly cut their upcoming tour with Slayer, which led to their hiatus.

 In 2003, Pantera released their first compilation album, The Best of Pantera: Far Beyond the Great Southern Cowboys' Vulgar Hits! (alternatively titled Reinventing Hell: The Best of Pantera in Europe).
 The album featured songs from five studio albums with Anselmo, and also included three cover tracks.
 A bonus DVD was also made, containing all of the band's music videos.
 Later that year, Pantera disbanded over communication problems and accusations that Anselmo had neglected the band.